Sterile Neutrino as an Asymmetric Dark Matter: Concluding remarks

 Overall, the scenario provides a simple and self-consistent realization of asymmetric sterile neutrino DM within a freeze-in framework.
 The model remains compatible with current cosmological and phenomenological observations while offering predictive correlations among its fundamental parameters.
-Future improvements in small-scale structure observations, precision Higgs measurements at the HL-LHC~\cite{Cepeda:2019}, or cosmological probes such as CMB-S4~\cite{Abazajian:2016} and future Lyman-$\alpha$ surveys may further test or constrain this class of AFI DM models.
+Future cosmological and astrophysical observations, including improved Lyman-$\alpha$ measurements and CMB-S4~\cite{Abazajian:2016}, may further test the AFI framework and probe the viability of asymmetric sterile-neutrino dark matter.